 Collectively Kiwis using natural gas to power their homes produce less than 1% of New Zealand’s total greenhouse gas emissions.
 Natural gas and new transformational energy technologies have an important role in ensuring New Zealand has a reliable, affordable and resilient energy sector as we transition to a low-emissions economy.

 Natural gas is, by far, the cleanest burning fossil fuel, with CO2 emissions at less than half those of coal, for the same amount of energy delivered.
-And, exciting new technologies are helping us move to even cleaner gas energy alternatives, with lower, or possibly even no carbon emissions, as well as lessening the overall use of natural gas.
+Exciting new technologies are helping us move to even cleaner gas energy alternatives, with lower, or possibly even no carbon emissions, reducing the overall use of natural gas in the future.

-These include exploring the potential for hydrogen gas (0% carbon emissions).
-Able to be delivered through existing gas pipelines, hydrogen gas requires minimal (if any) need for additional infrastructure.
+We are exploring zero carbon emission options like hydrogen gas; which may be delivered through our existing natural gas pipelines with potentially minimal need for additional infrastructure.
 Biogas, another potentially transformational development, takes decomposing organic material including landfill, and agricultural and forestry waste, and converts it to biogas.
 Carbon capture and storage (CCS) captures CO2 emissions from gas and other fossil fuels and prevents them from entering the atmosphere.
 Used alongside natural gas, hydrogen, and biogas, CCS could reduce net carbon emissions to near zero levels.

 These innovative technologies are all part of New Zealand’s transition to a lower carbon future and a sustainable energy sector.
 While it’s not yet clear what combination of these will work best, we’re watching closely, and we’ll keep you informed too.